gnewton/chidley/README.md

 ## `chidley` converts *any* XML to JSON.
 * By *any*, any XML that can be read by the Go [xml package](http://golang.org/pkg/encoding/xml/) decoder.
 * Where *convert* means, generates Go code that when compiled, will convert the XML to JSON
+* or will just generate the Go structs that represent the input XML
-* Also converts XML to XML (useful for validation)
+* or converts XML to XML (useful for validation)

 ## Usage
 ```